yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/CPSW2g.rst

 .. rubric:: Guard band
    :name: est-guard-band

 CPSW2g EST H/W will transmit the frame during Gate open.
 If a frame happens to arrive at the h/w queue just before the Gate closes, it gets spilled over to the next schedule window.
 If this is not desirable, user may add a guard band between schedule window, duration of which should equal to the transmission time of a MTU frame (1518 * 8 = 12144 nsec) + 2336 nsec (TRM describes this as 292 wire clocks = 292 * 8 = 2336).
-This ensures that frames don't splill over to the next sched window.
+This ensures that frames don't spill over to the next sched window.
 For example, for the example schedule described above, to ensure no spill over, guard bands may be introduced as follows:-

 ::